HeshamMegid/anka-packer-images/README.md

 make macos-10.12
 ```

-Phase 2: XCode and Dashlane
+Phase 2: Xcode and Fastlane
 ---------------------------

 The base layer is the slowest layer, as it downloads and installs Xcode.
 It contains